zerotohero-dev/o2js.com/server/blog/markdown/procrastiworking.md

 It is not money, neither is it time; it is **focus**.

+<div style="clear:both;"></div>

 > When what you do is aligned with your highest priorities, you will have less stress, and you will be able to claim inner peace.

-<div style="clear:both;"></div>

 ### Paralysis By Analysis

 More often than not, your top priorities, your values, your aspirations, and your objectives are **obscured** by competing demands on **your** *time* and *attention*.

-> How do you feel, when you have so much to do, and you don't know which one to start with? &ndash; Let me give you a hint: "**instant stress**".
+> How do you feel, when you have so much to do, and you don't know which one to start with? – Let me give you a hint: "**instant stress**".

 A moderate level of stress can be motivating, when not managed well, however, it can **paralyze** you instead.
 To overcome this **paralysis by analysis**, you will need to **selectively eliminate** things.